What is CapEx and OpEx

 Thursday, August 2, 2018

-Opex – Operating expenses are fully deducted in the accounting period they were incurred.
-All funds spent when converting inventory into throughput falls under opex.
+OpEx – Operating expenses are fully deducted in the accounting period they were incurred.
+All funds spent when converting inventory into throughput falls under OpEx.
 This includes employee wages, repair and maintenance of equipment, rental fees, and utility bills and so on.
-If a business invests in real estate, the expense is grouped under Capex.
-However, all the costs incurred when managing such an income generating building falls under Opex.
+If a business invests in real estate, these spending is approved as CapEx budget and the expense is grouped under CapEx.
+However, all the costs incurred when managing such an income generating building falls under OpEx.

 - Purchase of fixed assets.